Who We Are

 William A. Powers became president in 1953 and led the Bank until 1975.
 During this time, The Bank of Romney grew from 3 million in total assets to about 16 million.
 The main office building was constructed and banking operations moved to its present location in 1966.

 In 1975, Marlin C. Biggs followed as president.
 The Bank began expanding quickly during this more recent history, both monetarily and geographically.
 Full service branch locations were opened in Capon Bridge and Augusta during the 1980’s.
 In 1988, as The Bank of Romney celebrated 100 years of business, Romney Bankshares, Inc. was formed as a bank holding company to own the Bank’s stock.

-The current president, Lawrence E. Foley, assumed his role after the retirement of Mr. Biggs in 1993.
+Lawrence E. Foley became president after the retirement of Mr. Biggs in 1993.
 Since that time, the Bank has added three additional full service branches in Springfield, Paw Paw and Romney, West Virginia.
 The newest branch located in Romney, known as the Sunrise branch, opened in April of 2007.
 Numerous expansions have also occurred in the main office in Romney, as well as the Capon Bridge and Augusta branches.
 A Customer Service Center was opened in Slanesville in December of 2012.

 As the consolidated assets of Romney Bankshares, Inc. and its subsidiary, The Bank of Romney, exceeds 250 million, we remain dedicated to providing our individual and business customers with the highest level of personal and professional service.